One of the biggest Alaska planning questions is simple: should you take an Alaska cruise, plan a land tour, or combine both with a cruise tour?

 - Seward or Whittier for one-way cruises

 The important phrase is “on select itineraries.”
 Not every Alaska cruise includes the same glaciers or ports.
-If Glacier Bay, Hubbard Glacier, or a specific port is important, the itinerary needs to be checked carefully before booking.
+If Glacier Bay, Hubbard Glacier, Sitka, or a specific port is important, the itinerary needs to be checked carefully before booking.

 Choose an Alaska Land Tour If You Want Denali and the Interior